No Dogs Available

 Yes!
 Some dogs descend from other dogs that were themselves mixed breed.
 These other dogs can give small contributions to the ancestry of your dog, so small that they are no longer recognizable as any one particular breed.
 We call this portion unresolved or “Supermutt” since it confers super powers!
 Just kidding.
 But we do think supermutts really are super!

 What are “Dogs Like Bodhi?”

 “Dogs Like Bodhi” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Bodhi is my best friend in the universe.
 She is so loyal and sweet and smart.
 She has beautiful eyeliner eyes with long lashes and follows me everywhere I go.
 She loves snuggling with her human and is forever grateful for being saved from the shelter.
 She is my true blue soulmate :)”